flutter/website/src/docs/deployment/ios.md

 TestFlight.

-1. Navigate to the TestFlight tab of your app's application details page on [iTunes Connect][itunesconnect_login].
+1. Navigate to the TestFlight tab of your app's application details page on [App Store Connect][appstoreconnect_login].
 1. Select **Internal Testing** in the sidebar.
 1. Select the build to publish to testers, then click **Save**.
 1. Add the email addresses of any internal testers.
-You can add additional internal users in the Users and Roles page of iTunes Connect, available from the dropdown menu at the top of the page.
+You can add additional internal users in the Users and Roles page of App Store Connect, available from the dropdown menu at the top of the page.

 For more details, see [Distribute an app using TestFlight]